 Gone Fishing

 At the cheaper end of the market is the humble angling trolley, used by tens of thousands of people worldwide.
-Because of their ubiquity, they have the benefit of high production volumes to keep costs down, the example below from Angling Direct is a couple of hundred Pounds.
+Because of their ubiquity, they benefit from high production volumes to keep costs down, the example below from Angling Direct is a couple of hundred Pounds.

 And can be folded.